 See below corkscrew,

-Device (also corkscrew or corkscrew) for removing the cork from the bottleneck.
-The cork has prevailed as the most common bottle closure in Europe from the mid-17th century.
-Initially, the corks were not wholly driven into the neck of the bottle, so removing them was a bit easier.
-The first primitive devices were small, pointed ice spikes, with which the cork was often removed piecemeal.
-The named after the form T-corkscrew is considered the oldest and most common variant and consists only of a spiral, which is attached to the cross handle.
-The corkscrew was first mentioned in 1681, the English term "Corkscrew" was coined around 1720.
-Until then, "Worm" (worm) or "Bottlescrew" was common.
-If the spiral has a so-called "soul" as in the picture on the right (so that a match fits into the inner turn), this is called a helix.
+Device (also corkscrew or graft puller) for removing the cork from the bottle neck.
+The cork became the most common bottle stopper in Europe from the middle of the 17th century.
+Initially, the corks were not completely pushed into the bottle neck, making removal a little easier.
+The first primitive devices were small, pointed ice spikes, with which the cork was often removed piece by piece.
+The T-corkscrew named after the shape is the oldest and most common variant and only consists of a spiral that is attached to the cross handle.
+The corkscrew was first mentioned in 1681, the English term "corkscrew" was coined around 1720.
+Until then, "Worm" (worm) or "Bottlescrew" was also used.
+If the spiral has a so-called “soul” as in the picture on the right (so that a match fits into the inner winding), this is called a helix.
 The soul prevents the cork from crumbling.

-In the second half of the eighteenth century there were first bell corkscrews in which the process of drawing was supported by the use of a threaded rod force-saving.
+In the second half of the eighteenth century there were the first bell corkscrews in which the process of pulling was gently supported using a threaded rod.
 The Englishman Samuel Hershaw filed his patent in 1795.
-A small disc above the spiral stopped the screwing movement of the corkscrew into the cork and set the cork in rotation.
-The thereby reduced friction of the cork on the neck allows the gentle draft of the cork.
+A small disc located above the spiral stopped the screwing movement of the corkscrew into the cork and set the cork in rotation.
+The reduced friction of the cork on the bottle neck allows the cork to be pulled gently.
 An improved version was developed in 1802 by his compatriot Edward Thomason.
-His patent continued the rotation of the screwing and initiated via a second, opposite shaft thread the drawing process.
-In the variant shown on the right, made of wood, the spindle is turned into the cork with the upper cross handle.
-When fully tightened, the cork is pulled out through the thread using the lower cross handle.
+His patent continued the turning movements of screwing in and initiated the pulling process via a second, counter-rotating shaft thread.
+In the wooden variant shown on the right, the spindle is turned into the cork with the upper cross handle.
+When it is fully screwed in, the cork is pulled out through the thread using the lower cross handle.

-From the scissors-corkscrew (also joint, limb or accordion corkscrew) there are countless variants.
+There are countless variants of the scissor corkscrew (also joint, link or accordion corkscrew).
 The first of its kind was patented in England in 1884 by Marshall Arthur Wier.
-Upgraded models of nickel-plated steel or brass were first...
+Improved...